ioccc-src/winner/1986/holloway/README.md

 Believe it or not, this is the old standard "Hello, world" program performed in a very complex way.
-The judges and the author defy you do determine how it does it.
+The judges and the author defy you to determine how it does it.
 It is a good thing that K&R didn't use this version as the first C program!

+## Author's comments:

+No comments were provided by the author.

 Copyright (c) 1986, Landon Curt Noll & Larry Bassel.